 It’s easy for an employee to accidently click on a link or open an attachment on a phishing email.
-This would allow malware, such as ‘key logging’ software into your system, leading to business interruption and allowing hackers to gather crucial information, such as passwords.
-Employees could also lose a laptop or mobile phone which holds data.
+This would allow malware or ‘key logging’ software into your system, leading to business interruption and allowing hackers to gather crucial information, such as passwords.
+Employees could also lose a laptop or mobile phone that holds data.

 A cyber insurance policy can help in the following ways:

-- Credit and ID monitoring costs to affected customers.
+- Credit and ID monitoring costs for affected customers

 - Legal advice and defence costs